 Living in London, the Cotswolds and the south of France during this period, John began researching his other wartime histories — The Fleet Without a Friend (1971), about the French navy after surrender, and The Prosper Double-Cross: A Factual History Mystery of French Resistance (1977) which detailed the betrayal of an Englishman code-named Prosper, and the French Resistance group he led.

-After eight years abroad, John returned to Australia to live on a cattle farm near Byron Bay.
+After eight years abroad, John returned to Australia, eventually to live on a dairy farm near Byron Bay, after farming sheep in Boorowa and a magazine publishing career in Sydney.

 Illustration of John Vader in 1943 by Lucy Vader (2006)